-The great British pub is often the heart of our local communities, without them there is no where for folk to gather.
+The great British pub is often the heart of our local community, without them there is no where for folk to gather.
 This page provides a list of the real ale pubs in Halton and a list of pubs lost.
 The number of open pubs declines each year - if you value your local please use it whilst you can!!

 Within Halton CAMRA Branch there are around 127 public houses of which about 31 (around a quarter) are known to serve real ale.
 It is from those 31 that the branch selects its choice pubs for inclusion in the annual Good Beer Guide.
 Pubs are only considered for selection if they have consistently good beer scorings from CAMRA members, thus you - scoring the beer you drink - regularly, directly influences this selection process.